woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/getting-started.md

 You can also do different variations of this command.
 By default it builds a production version of the plugin.
 You can also:

 -   Build a development version of the plugin: `$ npm run package-plugin:dev`
--   Just do a zip build of the current environment (useful when you already have built files for zipping): `$ npm run package-plugin:zip_only`
+-   Just do a zip build of the current environment (useful when you already have built files for zipping): `$ npm run package-plugin:zip-only`

 ## Linting